Hey there, I’m Emma

 A little about me…

 Born in Korea and raised in Belgium, I grew up with the best of two incredible culinary worlds.
-I was adopted as a baby and spent my childhood savoring Belgian/French dishes, lovingly made by my parents.
+I was adopted as a baby and spent my childhood savoring Belgian and French dishes, lovingly made by my parents.

-Learning to cook was a necessity when I left home for uni.
-Having been spoiled by my parents’ delicious meals, I quickly realized the only way to keep eating well was to cook for myself.
+Learning to cook became a necessity when I left home for uni.
+Spoiled by my parents’ delicious meals, I quickly realized the only way to keep eating well was to cook for myself.
 Turns out, I had a knack for it!
-My friends always raved about my cooking, and before I knew it, I was developing my own recipes inspired by both my Belgian upbringing and my Korean roots.
+My friends always raved about my dishes, and before I knew it, I was developing recipes inspired by both my Belgian upbringing and Korean roots – and nearly 20 years later, I’m still just as passionate about cooking!

 I’m also obsessed with snapping photos of food!
 My love for food photography began with the first smartphones, and I’ve been that person ever since – you know, the one who delays dinner for the perfect shot.
-In 2021, I took my passion to the next level by learning more about food photography.
+In 2021, I took it further by properly learning the craft.

-That same year, I won first prize in a recipe creation and food photography contest organized by Ixina (a well known kitchen shop here) judged by Michelin-starred chefs David Martin and Filip Claeys.
-My Honeycomb-Shaped Pineapple Coconut Cheesecakes earned me a €7,500 prize, which motivated me to keep creating and photographing recipes.
+That same year, I won first prize in a recipe creation and food photography contest organized by Ixina and judged by Michelin-starred chefs David Martin and Filip Claeys.
+My Honeycomb-Shaped Pineapple Coconut Cheesecakes earned me a €7,500 prize — which motivated me to keep creating and photographing recipes.

 a Korean bingsu composed of milk shaved ice, cheesecake, strawberries and strawberry puree